How do I troubleshoot CORS errors from my API Gateway API?

 • Use the developer tools in your browser to check the request and response parameters from the failed API request.

-Configure CORS on your API resource that’s experiencing the error
+Configure CORS on the failed API resource

 For REST APIs